msprev/panzer/README.rst

     style: Notes

 This would select the ``Notes`` style.
-This style should be defined in panzer's ``defaults.md`` file or inside your document itself using the YAML syntax below.
+This style should be defined in panzer's ``styles.md`` file or inside your document itself using the YAML syntax below.
+If a document lacks a ``style`` field, panzer is equivalent to pandoc.

 panzer can be used as a lightweight alternative to makefiles, or in conjunction with makefiles.